 Our Mission Statement

-The mission of CrossFit 204 and 204 Strength and Conditioning Ltd. is to build a healthy community by providing the safest, most effective and fastest route to fitness, wellness, health and optimal performance.
+The mission of CrossFit 204 and 204 Strength and Conditioning Ltd. is to build a healthy community by providing the safest, most effective and fastest route to health and fitness.

 We have been a CrossFit affiliate since 2010, and we have been training using CrossFit methods since 2008.
 We employ the CrossFit method of using constantly varied whole-body movements to create challenging workouts that are scaled to allow each participant to work at the correct level of intensity.
 Our instructors always ensure you are moving correctly and safely.
 We have people of all levels of fitness, and we can work with anyone from beginner to advanced.
 Our members range in age from late teens to 70.

 Our facility is equipped with change rooms, and we have a large parking lot behind the building.
 Parking is also available on the surrounding streets.
-Our training area features a 10-person pull-up rig, 10 barbell stations, a reverse hyper, tires, plyo boxes, a fleet of Concept2 rowing machines, and all the barbells, rings, kettlebells and bumper plates you’ll need for an amazing CrossFit workout.
+Our training area features a 10-person pull-up rig, 10 barbell stations, a reverse hyper, tires, plyo boxes, a fleet of Concept2 rowing machines, assault bikes, a Concept2 ski erg and all the barbells, rings, kettlebells and bumper plates you’ll need for an amazing CrossFit workout.

 CrossFit 204 runs on a membership basis, and training and facility tours are by appointment only.
 For more info, visit our Start Here page.

 CrossFit is a training system developed in the mid-’80s by Greg Glassman.
 He opened the first CrossFit gym in Santa Cruz, Calif., in 2001.
 Since that time, more than 10,000 gyms worldwide have adopted the program and affiliated with CrossFit HQ.